 The Coach can request a Technical Timeout to check if the equipment is functioning properly.
 Before the start of the match, the Referee will give each coach a Technical Timeout card, which can only be used once during a match.
+The final decision will be made by the Technical Delegate (TD).

 To call for a Technical Timeout, the Coach will raise the Card to signal the Referee and Game Master shall stop the game after the Referee's declaration of "Kal-yeo (break)".
-The Judge closest to the Coach will walk over to the Coaches area and collect the card from the Coach
+The Technical Operator closest to the Coach will walk over to the Coaches area and collect the card from the Coach

-During this Technical Timeout, a Judge and the Game Technician will assess if there is a technical issue.
-If a technical issue is found, the equipment will be swapped, and the match will resume from when the timeout was trigger by the Game Master.
+During this Technical Timeout, the technical operator will assess if there is a technical issue.
+If a technical issue is found, the equipment will be swapped, and the match will resume from when the timeout was triggered by the Game Master.
 If a technical timeout is called during the first 10 seconds of the round, and an issue is found, the Game Master will reset the round to the beginning and the match will resume from there.

-If a Technical Timeout is called and no issue is found, the player will be penalized with a Gam-jeom.
+If a Technical Timeout is called and no issue is found, the match will resume from when the timeout was triggered.